makingentropy/makingentropy.github.io/Project_1/readme.md

 At any time, a player may opt for a second additional draw of 3 cards in a round.
 - by clicking the `DRAW` deck at the right of the screen.
 - BUT they will only receive `+1` point for this second draw.
+#### play a card
+Straights must work sequentially up from Ace, eg. "A,2,3,4..."
+Only the first and last cards of a straight are viewable.
+To play a card, click a card in your hand
+- arrows appears under cards in the play area, under valid targets
+- click the arrow to move the card out of your hand, to the designated area.
 #### discard
 Maximum cards in the hand is 7
 - a player must `discard` down to 7 before they may click `end turn`